Alternatives for Replacing Animal Protein in Your Diet

 Every type of protein has a function in our body.
-Some take part in its defense by creating antibodies.
-Others play an important role in the function of our muscles.
+Therefore, some take part in its defense by creating antibodies.
+Others play an important role in the function of your muscles.

-There are proteins that help with our biochemical reactions and help produce various enzymes.
+There are proteins that help with your biochemical reactions and help produce various enzymes.
 Others transport molecules from one place in the body to another.
-These are just some of the functions that proteins take in part in to keep our body operating properly.
+However, these are just some of the functions that proteins take in part to keep your body operating properly.

 No matter what, it’s important that those who decide to replace animal protein in their diets pay attention to their foods and know how to get the nutrients they need.
 The goal is to cover all of the nutritional requirements in order to stay healthy.